Who Is Bindi Irwin?

 Irwin shared her parents' passion for wildlife.
 Home-schooled, she grew up surrounded by the animals at the Australia Zoo, which is owned and operated by her family.
 Irwin became a big sister in 2003, with the arrival of her brother, Robert.

 Just as Irwin was set to branch out on her own, she experienced a terrible loss, in 2006.
 Her father died after being stung by a stingray while snorkeling at Australia's Great Barrier Reef.
 He had been filming for Bindi Irwin's new television series.
 At Steve Irwin's memorial service, held at the Australia Zoo, his then-8-year-old daughter spoke warmly of her father, calling him "her hero."

 In memory of her father, Irwin starred in the 2007 television documentary My Daddy the Crocodile Hunter.
 She also continued to work on her new wildlife series for American television, Bindi: The Jungle Girl, which debuted that same year.
 Aiming to educate and entertain viewers with stories about animals, she rode an elephant, played with a python and introduced her audience to her pet rat, Candy.
 Irwin even sang and danced on the show with her backup group, known as the Crocmen.
 Along with her mother, Irwin also appeared in the documentary series, Planet's Best with Terri and Bindi, around this time.

-Although the show only lasted for 26 episodes, Bindi: The Jungle Girl found a second life on Australian television.
-The series aired there in 2009.
+Although the show only lasted for 26 episodes, Bindi: The Jungle Girl found a second life on Australian television in 2009.
 Back in the States, Irwin made appearances on such talk shows as The Oprah Winfrey Show.

 The multitalented Irwin released an exercise video, Bindi Kidfitness, and even launched her own clothing line, "Bindi Wear."
 Capitalizing on her musical talents, she released several songs and toured with the Wiggles, a popular children's band.